2021 Hyundai i30 N and Fastback N pricing revealed: specs and release date

 - Re-tuned suspension

-The Hyundai i30 N has been reworked for 2021 and now features more aggressive styling and the option of a dual-clutch automatic gearbox – a first for this VW Golf GTI and Honda Civic Type R alternative.
+The reworked Hyundai i30 N is now on sale, with prices starting from £33,745.
+The hot hatch features more aggressive styling and the option of a dual-clutch automatic gearbox – a first for this VW Golf GTI and Honda Civic Type R alternative.

 2021 Hyundai i30 N design